 Have Meaningful Conversations

 Are you aware that the mere act of talking about one’s issues, concerns or problems can already be therapeutic?
 As such, it is best if you will exert efforts to reach out to the other person.
 Never forget to inform him and make him feel that he can open up to you at any time.
 Let him feel and know that you are willing to listen to whatever he has to say.
 Remember that the goal is to have meaningful conversations with the other person.
+Dr. Aaron Kaplan, PsyD, Clinical Psychologist once stated that “Why talk about your problems including mental health challenges?
+Just talking about your situation to someone can reduce your stress and help you feel better.”
 This may be challenging to do, but once you earn his trust and confidence, you can help him let go of some negative emotions through your talks.

 Do Not Insist Help